dwrolvink/rolv/README.md

 Not intended to be used by others, though everyone is free to copy/reuse code that they find useful.

+## Update/Install
+It should be idempotent to run ./install_from_git after an update to this repo has been made.

 ## Notices
 - Will remove all files under `$HOME/.local/bin` that start with `__rolv_`!
 - Will copy executables to `$HOME/.local/bin`! (all files written there are prefixed with `__rolv_`)